endoflife-date/endoflife.date/products/muleruntime.md

 ---

-> [MuleSoft Runtime](https://docs.mulesoft.com/mule-runtime/latest/) Mule runtime engine (Mule) is a lightweight integration engine that runs Mule applications and supports domains and policies.
+> [MuleSoft Runtime](https://docs.mulesoft.com/mule-runtime/latest/) engine (Mule) is a lightweight integration engine that runs Mule applications and supports domains and policies.
 Mule applications, domains, and policies share an XML DSL (domain-specific language).